margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I also believe that the land belongs to everyone, and that we all share the same ancestry, rooted in God.
 [2021]

 ## Relationship to Nature ##
 * Throw pieces of trash up when I see them on the ground outside to be a steward of the Earth.
-(32 days)
+(33 days)
 * Appreciate the lessons learned at Camp near and around the Appalachian Mountains and the Cumberland Plateau, as well as a love for the geese.
+* Take photos of leaves and share interest in how water flows through the Earth

 ## Spirituality ##
 *I believe* "God is all and God is good" [in 2009, 2010]